mihailtd/starter/README.md

 ## Initial Setup

 - Install all the required manifests in your kubernetes cluster under `k8s/manual` - this contains all resources that should be installed manually.
-Use `kubectl apply -k ./k8s/manual/`
+Use `k apply -k ./k8s/manual/overlays/dev/` to install all manifests required for local development (check the `overlays` folder for different environments).
 - Run `devspace use namespace starter` to switch to the namespace `starter` and instruct devspace to use it
 - Run `devspace dev` to start the application in development mode.
 This will:
   - Build all docker images